mkutz/lets-get-into-coding/README.md

 - Possible excersies
   - print a list of the train IDs of all available trains
   - print a list which for each train lists all reserved seats
-  - print a list which for each train lists the persentage of reserved seats per coach, and for the whole train
+  - print a list which for each train lists the percentage of reserved seats per coach, and for the whole train
   - create a script that books a specific seat on a specific train
   - create a script that books a specified number of seats in a specified train
   - Add some [business rules](https://github.com/emilybache/KataTrainReservation#business-rules-around-reservations):